- Out of curiosity, why did you get into this?

 Our curator (who is an admitted hack when it comes to page design and artwork) does all the graphics and HTML formatting on all our pages.

 We use an HP Scanjet flatbed scanner for photos.
-All our original graphics, including colorized photos, text with drop shadows, and all the trademark features of The Spurgeon Archive are done by Phil using Paint Shop Pro.
+All our original graphics, including colorized photos, text with drop shadows, and all the trademark features of are done by Phil using Paint Shop Pro.

 Most of our graphics are 17K or less, and page design is simple, with the only goal to make readable, interesting pages.
 You won't find Flash animations, frames, pop-up windows, or other bells and whistles here.
 The content, not the technology, is our chief concern.
 (Plus, our curator is a total imbecile when it comes to Java, frames, cascading style sheets, and other advanced HTML features.)